SymfonyCasts/symfony7/sfcasts/outline.md

       on different environments - like dev vs prod.
   - The most common example is the database connection info
 - You can set real env vars in your OS.
-But since that's tricky, we also have `.env` files
+But since that's tricky, we also have `.env` files that simplify our life
 - Show `.env` file
-- We can show `env(APP_SECRET)` in `framework.yaml`
-- Then we can convert the `iss_location_cache_ttl` to an env var, with the idea that we might want to change it to be longer on production
 - Mention `.env.local` and how it's special because it's not committed
 - Also mention other, less-common `.env` files like `.env.test` and `.env.prod`
-- php bin/console debug:dotenv
-- env var processors
+- We can show `%env(APP_SECRET)%` in `framework.yaml`
+- Then we can convert the `iss_location_cache_ttl` param to an env var, with the idea that we might want to change it to be longer on production
+- Basically, we will keep `iss_location_cache_ttl` but set it to `%env(ISS_LOCATION_CACHE_TTL)%`
+- The `debug:dotenv` command
+- Env var processors, e.g. we can use `int:` for `ISS_LOCATION_CACHE_TTL`
+- Dump the value again in the `homepage()` see we're working with integer instead of a string
-- secrets vault - I think just mention this, but not show it.
+- Secrets vault - I think just mention this, but not show it.
   - This is a way to have env vars that you can commit to your repo, but are encrypted.

 ## Autoconfiguration

-- Install Maker bundle with `com req maker --dev`
-  - Actually, it's already installed and we talked about `--dev` in ep1
+- We already have Maker bundle - we installed it in the previous course
-- TODO: we created a command in the previous course, so how about a Twig extension instead for the ISS location so we can show the data in `base.html.twig`?
+- Create a Twig extension so we can show the ISS location data in `base.html.twig`
 - We would show how the interface causes the "tag" so that Twig is aware
   - I like the idea of asking "How does Twig know to use this class?
 Is it the class directory?
 - We can also show our already-created command.
 And say that sometimes `autoconfigure` is powered by an interface.
 But other times, it works, via an attribute, like the command.
-    - In both cases, you create a class, add the interface of attribute... and... bam!
+    - In both cases, you create a class, add the interface or attribute... and... bam!
 Symfony recognizes what you're creating and integrates it
+- Create a Twig function
+- Move the logic from the `homepage()` to the Twig function
+- Inject missing dependencies in the Twig extension: HttpClient, Cache, ttl param.
+- Render the data in the header (base template) so its available on any page not only on homepage.